magento/devdocs/guides/v1.0/migration/migration-manually.md

 However, do *not* copy `.htaccess` files located in the Magento 1 `media` folder.
 Magento 2 has its own `.htaccess` that should be preserved.

 ### Storefront design
-* Design in files (css, js, templates, XML layouts) changed its location and format.
+* Design in files (css, js, templates, XML layouts) changed its location and format
 * Layout Updates stored in database.
-Placed through Magento 1 Admin in CMS Pages, CMS Widgets, Category Pages and Product Pages.
+Placed through Magento 1 Admin in CMS Pages, CMS Widgets, Category Pages and Product Pages

 ### ACLs (Access Control Lists)
-*	You must manually re-create all credentials for web services APIs (that is, SOAP, XML-RPC, and REST).
+*	You must manually re-create all credentials for web services APIs (that is, SOAP, XML-RPC, and REST)
-*	You must manually re-create all administrative users and associate them with access privileges.
+*	You must manually re-create all administrative users and associate them with access privileges